 Sirius Black is comfortable at University.
 It is a place where he can finally thrive without the constraints of etiquette and stiff-backed aristocracy.
 At university he allows himself to at last breathe in the toxicity of youthful cigarettes, drink coffee when it pleases him, and enjoy the small pleasures of the old school library.

-There are a hundred thousand books behind the thick oak doors, shelved high to the ceiling; a myriad of knowledge at his fingertips.
+There are a hundred thousand books behind those oak doors, shelved high to the ceiling, a myriad of knowledge at his fingertips.
 He will not willingly admit it to his friends, but Sirius strongly believes that there is an eternal happiness to be found if ever he became lost in that library.
 Its ornate wallpaper and squeaking chandeliers and peeling desks hold a multitude of secrets, and he wants to know them all.
-But he isn't very good at reading, despite his public school education, and tends to appreciate only the simple aesthetic of books rather than their intellectual value.
+But he isn't very good at reading, despite his private school education, and tends to appreciate only the simple aesthetic of books rather than their intellectual value.

 On this day, however, Sirius is on mission beyond the help of books.
 Rather than getting lost, as is his favoured pastime, he must find within the teetering shelves of the library.
 Professor McGonagall has assigned to him a task he thinks is rather beyond his academic capabilities, and he is sure that this is exactly the reason why she has appointed it to him.
 It's all very well, he thinks, to sit in the back of the class and doodle in his notebook, and accept the consequences in the form of poor grades, but it is quite another to be burdened with the responsibility of someone else's education.
 Sirius isn't too sure his pathological behaviours will grasp such an obligation.
 He is determined, of that he is certain, but fears he lacks the appropriate discipline.

-Today, the library feels more expansive than usual.
-Sirius is accustomed to spending hours just searching for one particular book (Heaven forbid he will ever ask for help), and thanks to the library's enormity he has gotten to know its nooks and crevices exceptionally well.
+Today, the library feels bigger than usual.
+Sirius is accustomed to spending hours just searching for one particular book (Heaven forbid he will ever ask for help), and despite the library's enormity he has gotten to know its nooks and crannies exceptionally well.
 However, walking through the double doors, he suddenly feels very small and very lost.
-He is nervous, he realizes, and admonishes himself for it.
+He is nervous, he realizes, and he scolds himself for it.

 He collects his bearings, self-consciously adjusting his school bag over his shoulder – there is a motorcycle helmet clipped to the strap, banging against his leg as he walks.
 He has no reason to be nervous.
-Although, that being said, never has he been someone's academic assistant before.
+Although, that being said, never has he been asked to be someone's study assistant before.

-Sirius strolls passed the librarian's desk (he can feel Mrs Pince's eyes drilling holes into the back of his head at the sight of his muddy boots) and over to the study area in the middle of the library, surrounded by books, a collection of desks and armchairs, most of which are filled with students cramming for tests, eyes feverish in the afternoon storm.
-He stops, surveying them, searching for a boy with sandy hair and wearing a blue jumper…
+Sirius strolls passed the librarian's desk (he can feel Mrs Pince's eyes drilling holes into the back of his head at the sight of his muddy boots) and over to the study area in the middle of the library.
+Surrounded by the books were a collection of desks and armchairs, most of which are filled with students cramming for tests, eyes feverish in the afternoon rain.
+Sirius stops, surveying them, searching for a boy with sandy hair and wearing a blue jumper…

 There he is – Lord, is that a sweater?
 That's not a jumper, that's a sweater.
 Sirius has never known anyone to voluntarily wear a sweater.

-He takes a deep breath, inhaling the dry, musty smell of the books for assurance, and approaches the boy, who is bent over his notebook, writing furiously.
+He takes a deep breath, inhaling the dry books for assurance.
+He approaches the boy, who is bent over his notebook, writing furiously.
 His eyes seldom flicker to an open textbook in front of him and he is inattentively devouring an entire block of chocolate.
-He has poor posture, Sirius notes, and his handwriting is remarkably messy.
+He has poor posture, Sirius notes, and his handwriting is very messy.

-Sirius stands in front of the desk expectedly, but the boy does not acknowledge his presence.
-Flustered, Sirius clears his throat and the boy looks up, exasperation written across his angular features.
-His eyes look as old as some of the books.
+Sirius stands in front of the desk pointedly, but the boy does not acknowledge his presence.
+Flustered, Sirius clears his throat and the boy looks up, exasperation written across his sharp features.
+His eyes are brown and old, flecked with honey gold.

 "Er – Hi, I'm Sirius," says Sirius loosely, slightly taken aback at how attractive this boy is.
+He hadn't been warned of that.
+Had he known, he might have thought to look more presentable.
+His jeans are a little worse for wear.
+But there is nothing to be done about it now.
 "Professor McGonagall said you needed someone to take notes in class for you?"
 It is not technically a question, but Sirius poses it as one, and the boy in front of him is slightly confused.
 A cross little knot forms between his eyebrows.

-"No, I mean why do you need someone to take notes for you?"
+"No, I mean why do you need someone to take notes for you?
+I would kind of like the know the details of this job description."

 The boy meets Sirius' gaze, eyes narrow with what could be suspicion.
-The piercing honey brown alarms Sirius slightly and he shifts uncomfortably in his chair, looking away.
+The piercing stare alarms Sirius slightly and he shifts uncomfortably in his chair, looking away.

 "I am required to make frequent visits to the hospital and I don't want it to affect my grades," the boy answers tersely, tapping his ball-point pen absently on his wrist for a moment before guiding his attention back to his book.